Asadaani10/Asadaani10/README.md

 - 👯 I’m looking to collaborate on beginner-friendly projects and practical systems
 - 🤔 I’m looking for help improving code quality and system design thinking
 - 💬 Ask me about digital governance, ICT systems, or learning to code
-- 📫 How to reach me: GitHub messages
+- 📫 How to reach me: My Sicial Media platforms like GitHub messages and https://www.linkedin.com/in/asadaani-ahmed/
 - ⚡ Fun fact: I’m especially interested in applying tech to public-sector and governance challenges